RRGWhite/icse20-main-1069-data/INSTALL.md

 ## Installation Instructions
-As the artefacts are simply CSV data files and not executable code, there are no installation instructions, simply download the files.
+As the artefacts are CSV data files and not executable code, there are no installation instructions.
+Simply download the files and manually inspect them or use them as input to an program.